ovationgreen/scada-readme/git/pr/README.md

 After that, you can publish your branch to a remote repository and start making changes to it.
 ## Fetch a branch
-_**Note:**_
+> [!NOTE]
-It is only relevant for when you have created a branch in the GitHub web application; when you create a branch in the GitHub desktop application, you fetch files within the branch creation process.
+> It is only relevant for when you have created a branch in the GitHub web application; when you create a branch in the GitHub desktop application, you fetch files within the branch creation process.
 Before making any changes, you need to fetch your branch to download all the original branch files from the remote repository to your local repository.

 For that:
 1. Run the **cmd** terminal.
 2. Type in `git fetch` and press **Enter** to run the fetch command.
 ## Check out a branch
-_**Note:**_
+> [!NOTE]
-It is only relevant for when you have created a branch in the GitHub web application; when you create a branch in the GitHub desktop application, you fetch files within the branch creation process.
+> It is only relevant for when you have created a branch in the GitHub web application; when you create a branch in the GitHub desktop application, you fetch files within the branch creation process.
 After your branch is synchronized with the original one, perform the checkout to switch to your new branch for any further changes.

 For that:
 1. Run the **cmd** terminal.
 2. Type in `git checkout`, insert your branch name from the console, and press **Enter** to run the command.